How to secure your future financially in 2024

 How you secure your future financially depends on your current age, your current income, and your retirement age.
 To understand how to achieve financial security, you need to first understand what will be the main expenses once retire.
 Achieving financial security is a long-term process and needs a disciplined approach to achieve it.
 Here we going to discuss a step-by-step plan for how to secure the future financially.

 Now assume that you have no dependents, and your home/car/other loans are paid off.
 Basically no long-term liabilities.
 So here is the list of major expense heads for most middle-class families.
-The list may be changed as per personal choices but these are the most commonly consider.
+The list may be changed as per personal choices but these are the most commonly considered.

 • Daily/Monthly running expenses for food, transportation, utilities, communication, TV/cable, maidservants, etc.